-"I've been touring with a Kurzweil keyboard for over 10 years.
-It has the best feel and most rounded piano sound of any stage piano that I've payed.
-We play without a bass player in my band so having a low end that can fill anything from a 200 person room to a 5000 person arena is critically important and my SP4-8 does just that.
-I never tour without it."
+“I’ve been touring with a Kurzweil keyboard for over 10 years.
+It has the best feel and most rounded piano sound of any stage piano that I’ve payed.
+We play without a bass player in my band so having a low end that can fill anything from a 200 person room to an arena is critically important and my SP6 and SP4-8 does just that.
+I never tour without it.”

 – Ben Thornewill

 Jukebox the Ghost is a band of musical survivors, a decade-strong trio that has carefully considered how to make a lasting statement while grinding out more than 150 shows a year.
 With their new self-titled album, Jukebox the Ghost unmistakably makes that statement…in the form of a big, lovable pop record.
 Jukebox the Ghost may be the tortoise in the race, but they’ve slowly, steadily made their way to the top.

 Ben Thornewill, Tommy Siegel and Jesse Kristin had tossed around a few names for the album title between themselves but none expressed the confidence they had in the new material as much Jukebox the Ghost.
 Everything is clicking on Jukebox the Ghost: the intricate rock arrangements are juxtaposed with juicy sing-along choruses, and the whip-smart, searingly honest lyrics are delivered with beaming confidence and irresistible warmth.
 By looking at themselves in the mirror — Thornewill calls the album a “self-evaluation,” while Siegel describes it as a “reinvention” – Jukebox the Ghost has come up with its strongest album to date, and easily its most accessible.